Bucharest Conference of Representatives of Communist and Workers Parties: Purpose of the conference

-The meeting was held on the initiative of the Communist Party of the Soviet Union On June 2, 1960, the Communist Party of the Soviet Union wrote to the Chinese Communist Party (CCP), requesting an international meeting to resolve differences within the communist movement.
-The CCP agreed, but requested to get sufficient time to prepare themselves.
-The Communist Party of the Soviet Union issued a call on June 7, 1960, for a prelimary conference in Bucharest to 'exchange views' in the wake of the U-2 incident but without taking any decisions.
-The CCP agreed to the invitation.
+The meeting was held on the initiative of the Communist Party of the Soviet Union On June 2, 1960, the Communist Party of the Soviet Union wrote to the Communist Party of China (CPC), requesting an international meeting to resolve differences within the communist movement.
+The CPC agreed, but requested to get sufficient time to prepare themselves.
+The Communist Party of the Soviet Union issued a call on June 7, 1960, for a preliminary conference in Bucharest to 'exchange views' in the wake of the U-2 incident but without taking any decisions.
+The CPC agreed to the invitation.

-Soviet critique of Chinese Communist Party
+Soviet critique of the Communist Party of China

-However, at the conference the Soviet party distributed a circular, which argued that the CCP had violated the commitments of the 1957 International Meeting of Communist and Workers Parties.
+However, at the conference the Soviet party distributed a circular, which argued that the CPC had violated the commitments of the 1957 International Meeting of Communist and Workers Parties.
 Drafted on June 21, 1960, the Soviet document disclosed for the first time the differences between the two parties.
-The document represented the first example of a detailed official Soviet critique of the CCP.
+The document represented the first example of a detailed official Soviet critique of the CPC.

 Positions of the delegations

 The Conference of Representatives of Communist and Workers Parties was attended by parties from 51 countries.
-The conferences were attended by all the ruling parties of the socialist states in Europe (except the League of Communists of Yugoslavia) and Asia. - i.e. the Romanian Workers Party, the Albanian Party of Labour, the Bulgarian Communist Party, the Hungarian Socialist Workers Party, the Workers Party of Vietnam, the Socialist Unity Party of Germany, the Communist Party of China, Workers' Party of Korea, the Mongolian People's Revolutionary Party, the Polish United Workers Party, the Communist Party of the Soviet Union and the Communist Party of Czechoslovakia.
+The conferences were attended by all the ruling parties of the socialist states in Europe (except the League of Communists of Yugoslavia) and Asia. - i.e. the Romanian Workers Party, the Albanian Party of Labour, the Bulgarian Communist Party, the Hungarian Socialist Workers' Party, the Workers Party of Vietnam, the Socialist Unity Party of Germany, the Communist Party of China, Workers' Party of Korea, the Mongolian People's Revolutionary Party, the Polish United Workers Party, the Communist Party of the Soviet Union and the Communist Party of Czechoslovakia.

 The Soviet delegation was led by Nikita Khrushchev, who argued in favour of the Soviet line of peaceful co-existence in his address to the Romanian party congress.
-On this occasion, Nikita Khrushchev stated the following: ”Comrade Peng Zhen [...] yesterday we have drank for friendship, we drank for each other, you said you were for peaceful coexistence and then with the cognac glass you swallowed peaceful coexistence?
-Comrade Kapo, ask now comrade Peng Zhen, is he for peaceful coexistence or against?”
+On this occasion, Nikita Khrushchev stated the following: "Comrade Peng Zhen [...] yesterday we drank for friendship, we drank for each other, you said you were for peaceful coexistence and then with the cognac glass you swallowed peaceful coexistence?
+Comrade Kapo, ask now comrade Peng Zhen, is he for peaceful coexistence or against?"
 The Chinese delegation was led by Peng Zhen, who countered Khruschev's argument by pointing to the U-2 incident, the subsequent break-up of the Paris Peace Summit and called on the parties present not to trust imperialist forces.
 The Chinese delegation protested that the conference had not been properly announced on forehand, that the Soviets had ambushed them by changing an informal meeting into a conference by surprise.